 The BEOWULF movie is not a movie for children or families.
 It is a dark story about sin, violence, vengeance, and loss.
 And, it contains strong references to the temptations of sexual lust, including nudity.
 Therefore, MOVIEGUIDE® advises extreme caution for adults and does not recommend this movie to teenagers, much less children.
 People of faith and values will find the original poem more inviting.
 It is a true classic of literature.

+BEOWULF is not a movie for children or families.
+It is an animated, adult re-telling of the famous English story from the 8th Century of Beowulf, the heroic Swedish slayer of monsters.
+Beowulf comes to Denmark to rid lustful King Hrothgar and his men of Grendel the monster, a deformed giant of some kind.
+Beowulf mortally wounds Grendel, but learns he must now fight Grendel’s demonic mother, a seductive temptress.
+That encounter sets the stage for Act Three.
+King Hrothgar is long dead.
+Beowulf is the old king now, and he must battle a powerful dragon, another son of Grendel’s mother, who represents the sins of the fathers.
 BEOWULF is a dark tale of sin, violence, vengeance, and loss.
 The motion capture animation is striking, especially during the fight with the dragon, but King Hrothgar, Hrothgar’s men and Beowulf are not likeable characters.
 This dilutes the heroic quality of the original story, which is quite powerful.
 BEOWULF also contains strong references to the temptations of sexual lust, including nudity.
 Therefore, despite some Christian references, MOVIEGUIDE® advises extreme caution for adults and does not recommend this movie to teenagers, much less children.